lay295/TwitchDownloader/TwitchDownloaderCLI/README.md

 (Default: `600`) Height of chat render.

 **-b / --beginning**
-(Default: `-1`) Time in seconds to crop the beginning of the render.
+(Default: `-1`) Time in seconds to trim the beginning of the render.

 **-e / --ending**
-(Default: `-1`) Time in seconds to crop the ending of the render.
+(Default: `-1`) Time in seconds to trim the ending of the render.

 **--bttv**
 (Default: `true`) Enable BTTV emotes.